antonilo/vision_locomotion/README.md

 In case you would like to train different control policies using reinforcement learning please follow the instructions from [this repository](https://github.com/antonilo/rl_locomotion).

+## Trouble-shooting
+If you encouter the following error "Lock memory failed", try two things.
+First, before launching the code, run the **su** command to enter in superuser mode and then launch again the code.
+If this does not work check the sdk version that you're using.
+This project uses [version 3.3.1](https://github.com/unitreerobotics/unitree_legged_sdk/releases/tag/v3.3.1).
+If you are using another sdk, put the lib files in [this folder](https://github.com/antonilo/vision_locomotion/tree/master/controller/lib).
+Make sure to be able to launch examples with your sdk before using the code in this repository.
+Some users reported that when using an older version of the SDK (version 3.2), you need to comment out the ``` InitEnvironment()``` function from the code.

 ## Acknowledgements